-Community Infrastructure Levy
+Community Infrastructure Levy (CIL)

-2.18 Dacorum Borough Council have published a draft charging schedule which requires all new buildings which are over 100sqm gross internal floorspace to contribute to the new CIL.
-Subject to the outcome of the examination of CIL, it is expected that some of the infrastructure to support the Marchmont Farm site will be secured through CIL, with a limited number of contributions secured through the current S106 mechanism (see section 7 for further information).
+2.19 Dacorum Borough Council adopted its Charging Schedule and supporting documents and policies1 on 25th February 2015, and thereafter implemented the charge on 1st July 2015.
+The Charging Schedule requires new residential and large retail developments to contribute to infrastructure via the Community Infrastructure Levy (CIL).
+It is expected that some of the infrastructure required to support development of Marchmont Farm will be secured through CIL, with a limited number of contributions secured through the S106 mechanism (see section 7 for further information).

-Location and surrounding
+Location and Surrounding Area

-2.19 There is evidence of settlement at Hemel Hempstead from Roman times, in the form of early Roman villas and burial grounds.
-The next significant phase of development for the town occurred during the 17 and 18th centuries, when due to its location on the shortest route between London and the industrial Midlands, the settlement grew into a small market town.
+2.20 There is evidence of settlement at Hemel Hempstead from Roman times in the form of early Roman villas and burial grounds.
+The next significant phase of development for the town occurred during the 17th and 18th centuries when due to its location along the shortest route between London and the industrial Midlands, the settlement grew into a small market town.
 The town's largest period of growth was in the 1950s when it was developed as a New Town.
 Today Hemel Hempstead's population stands at approximately 82,000 inhabitants.